-PocketBuilder on Pocket PC $\checkmark$
+PocketBuilder on Pocket PC √

-PocketBuilder on Smartphone >
+PocketBuilder on Smartphone ✓

-PowerBuilder &gt;
+PowerBuilder ✓

-windowname.
-Open User Object With Parm (user object var, parameter $\{, x, y\}$ )
+windowname.OpenUserObjectWithParm ( userobjectvar, parameter {, x, y })

 Argument Description windowname The name of the window in which you want to open the user object. userobjectvar The name of the user object you want to display.
 You can specify a user object defined in the User Object painter (which is a user object datatype) or a variable of the desired user object datatype.
-OpenUserObjectWithParm places a reference to the opened user object in userobjectvar . parameter The parameter you want to store in the Message object user object is opened.
-Parameter must have one of the datatypes: String Numeric PowerObject x The x coordinate in PowerBuilder units of the user object within (optional) the window's frame.
-The default is 0. y The y coordinate in PowerBuilder units of the user object within (optional) the window's frame.
+OpenUserObjectWithParm places a reference to the opened user object in userobjectvar . parameter The parameter you want to store in the Message object when the user object is opened.
+Parameter must have one of these datatypes: String Numeric PowerObject x (optional) The x coordinate in PowerBuilder units of the user object within the window's frame.
+The default is 0. y (optional) The y coordinate in PowerBuilder units of the user object within the window's frame.
 The default is 0.